 Note: Accounting students preparing for the CPA exam will need up to six credits of law course work.
 MBAD-682 Business Law may be used toward the CPA law requirement.
 However, the exact requirement is a function of previous course work and state jurisdiction.
 Similarly, the student may need additional course work in auditing.
-Students are required to review the law and auditing requirements with either the director of graduate business programs (609-896-5127) or the chairperson of the accounting department (609-896-5032).
+Students are required to review the law and auditing requirements with the chairperson of the accounting department (609-896-5032).